git-for-windows/git-for-windows.github.io/Symbolic-Links.md

 - Symbolic links are only available on Windows Vista and later, most notably not on XP
 - You need the `SeCreateSymbolicLinkPrivilege` privilege (which is by default assigned only to Administrators; also requires UAC elevation for any Administrators member, regardless of privilege assignment)
-- Symbolic links pointing to remote filesystems are disabled by default (call `fsutil behavior query SymlinkEvaluation` to find out)
+- Symbolic links on remote filesystems are disabled by default (call `fsutil behavior query SymlinkEvaluation` to find out)
 - Symbolic links will only work on NTFS, not on FAT
 - Windows' symbolic links are typed: they need to know whether they point to a directory or to a file (for this reason, Git will update the type when it finds that it is wrong)
 - Many programs do not understand symbolic links